What is a cerebral aneurysm?

 In addition to a complete medical history and physical examination, diagnostic procedures for a cerebral aneurysm may include:

-digital subtraction angiography (DSA) – provides an image of the blood vessels in the brain to detect a problem with blood flow.
-The procedure involves inserting a catheter (a small, thin tube) into an artery in the leg and passing it up to blood vessels in the brain.
+- digital subtraction angiography (DSA) – provides an image of the blood vessels in the brain to detect a problem with blood flow.
+The procedure involves inserting a catheter into an artery in the leg and passing it up to blood vessels in the brain.
 A contrast dye is injected through the catheter and x-ray images are taken of the blood vessels.

-computed tomography scan (CT or CAT scan) – a diagnostic imaging procedure that uses a combination of x-rays and computer technology to produce cross-sectional images (often called slices), both horizontally and vertically, of the body.
-A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
+- computed tomography scan (CT or CAT scan).
 CT scans are more detailed than general x-rays, and may be used to detect abnormalities and help identify the location or type of stroke.

-magnetic resonance imaging (MRI) – a diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
+- magnetic resonance imaging (MRI).
 An MRI uses magnetic fields to detect small changes in brain tissue that help to locate and diagnose a stroke.

 What is the treatment for cerebral aneurysm?